First discovered by British archaeologist Howard Carter in 1922, the tomb of King Tut has recently been restored to its ancient glory.

 And because King Tut had died so young, the archaeological find struck a chord with people who were dealing with the loss of young World War I soldiers.
 They saw Tut's belongings carried out from the tomb tenderly on stretcher-like trays into the daylight.
 It probably brought to mind the injured men who had recently been pulled from the trenches.
 Also, the discovery of King Tut's tomb came at a time when the world longed for escapism.

 "Tut was young, he was hip, and he evidently liked to surround himself with the latest luxury items: his funerary arrangements were like being buried with a favourite Type 35 2-litre Bugatti racer."

-Given these circumstances, it's no surprise that we are willing to spend whatever it takes to preserve this pharaoh's legacy.
-With the new restoration of King Tut's tomb, visitors can continue to revel in the opulence of King Tut's golden sarcophagus.
+Given these circumstances, it's no surprise that institutes are still willing to do whatever it takes in order to preserve this pharaoh's legacy.
+With the recent restoration of King Tut's tomb, visitors can continue to revel in the opulence of the famous pharaoh's golden sarcophagus.

 Indeed, it is as though King Tut died only to reemerge from between the dusty covers of our history books in full color.